How to get a Baidu account

 b) Once you’ve entered onto the next page you’ll be required to enter further information such as company name and web address before completing verification.

-c) Account set-up should then redirect you to a login page, though that can also be accessed here.
+c) Account set-up should then redirect you to a login page.
 It’ll ask you to download and install Baidu security browsing software before you proceed, though this is easy enough and it doesn’t have any effect on normal browsing activity.
 Once you’ve done that, refresh the page and enter your username, password and the captcha accordingly.

 d) You’ll then be taken to the main interface of Baidu Tuiguang.
 To get to where we need to go for the keyword research tool, click on the first “进入” (enter) button as displayed in the screenshot below.